Ah, the acid mantle.

 Sadly, like all things in life, there will always be things that upset the status quo, and your acid mantle is no exception.

 Unfortunately, our world is full of different environments, some of which can hurt us.

 Dust, sun damage, pollutants, central heating, air conditioning, harsh treatments, and astringent products contribute to stress in the skin, which breaks down our cell’s natural defence mechanisms.

 Our skin’s barrier function gets knocked out of balance.
 The intercellular lipids between our cell walls designed to keep this barrier intact begin to break down, creating all sorts of inflammation.

 Bacteria, allergens, and foreign bodies find a passageway through your skin, causing havoc; once they hit the bloodstream, they create inflammation, allergies, and breakouts.

 This is why acid mantle repair is essential if your skin is out of balance.

 This is where your remnants of high school chemistry come back into play.

-If your skin is healthy, it should have a pH of around 5.5 – this will register only slightly acidic and conjures up desirable adjectives such as “plump” and “glowing.”
+If your skin is healthy, it will have a pH of around 5.5; this will register only slightly acidic and conjures up desirable adjectives such as plump” and glowing.
 It really is the epidermal sweet spot, so to speak.